-Someone recently asked Google’s John Mueller on Twitter whether the use of stock photos has an impact on website rankings.
-He said that one of his friends felt that the use of non-original content on the website, such as stock images, might have an effect on rankings.
+Someone recently asked Google’s Senior Webmaster, John Mueller on Twitter whether the use of stock photos has an impact on website rankings.
+He said that one of his friends felt that the use of non-original content on the website, such as stock images, might affect rankings.

 Here’s what Google’s John Mueller replied to this: